TownLake/blog-samrhea/content/pages/at-work/index.md

 I work on the Emerging Technology and Incubation team at Cloudflare.
 We ship the future that we think our customers will need months and years from now.
 I help solve a fun range of problems as  VP, Strategic Advisor & Chief of Staff.

 That title is a mouthful.
-It mostly just means that I have a license to ship.
-I spend my time finding oddly shaped problems and building technology to solve them.
+It mostly just means I spend my time finding oddly shaped problems and building technology to solve them.

 I previously spent six years launching, building, and leading the [Zero Trust](https://www.cloudflare.com/products/zero-trust/) [product line](https://blog.cloudflare.com/cloudflare-one-one-year-later/) at Cloudflare as the VP of Product.